Birds In Chimney? Here’s How to remove Them Safely

 2. Pests

 Birds in your chimney can also attract other pests, such as rodents and snakes.
-These pests can carry their diseases and cause further damage to your home.
+These pests can carry their own diseases and cause further damage to your home.

 3. Chimney Blockage